AgarwalConsulting/immersion-program/08-ci-cd/linux-commands.md

 2. Exit Code

-If your exit code is non-zero -> failed
+> If your exit code is non-zero -> process had failed
-                        zero -> successfully
+> If your exit code is zero -> process was successful

 ---